asifahmed3959/Answers_to_bongo_test/README.md

 2) Write a new function with same functionality from Question 1, but it should be able to handle a Python object in addition to a dictionary from Question 1.
     - The answer to this question is the function named print_depth_with_objects from line 14 to 25 of questions.py script along with a helped function from line 28 to 37.
-    - For testing the same sample was used to unit testing
+    - For testing the same sample was used to unit testing, followed by a dictionary with only objects, and an empty dictionary

 3) Write following functions body.
 2 Nodes are passed as parameter.
 You need to find Least Common Ancestor and print its value.
     - The answer to this question is the function named lca from line 41 to 57 of questions.py script.
     - The time complexity for this problem in worst case scenario is O(n) and space complexity is S(p) = n.
-    - The test cases checks the usual sample send with the question along with empty cases, disconnected nodes, and other possible cases.
+    - The test cases checks the usual sample send with the question along with empty cases, disconnected nodes, edge cases and other possible cases.